 Flash sync mode Description 4 Front-curtain sync This mode is recommended in most situations.
-When using the SB-26, SB-25, or SB-24, set the sync mode selector on the Speedlight to NORMAL.
-4 SLOW Slow sync The flash is combined with shutter speeds as slow as 30 s, taking ambient lighting into account to bring out background details.
-In programmed auto and aperture-priority auto exposure modes, the shutter speed chosen automatically by the camera is usually $1{500}^{-1}$ 60 s.
+When using the SB-26, SB-25, or SB-24, set the sync mode selector on the Speedlight to NORMAL. f sLow Slow sync The flash is combined with shutter speeds as slow as 30 s, taking ambient lighting into account to bring out background details.
+In programmed auto and aperture-priority auto exposure modes, the shutter speed chosen automatically by the camera is usually $1'{500}$ - $1'{60}$ s.
 FEAR Rear-curtain sync Use this mode to suggest motion by creating a stream of light that appears to follow moving objects.
 When this mode is com- bined with programmed auto or aperture-priority auto, shut- ter speed is slowed to achieve the same effect as slow sync.
 When using the SB-26, SB-25, or SB-24, set the Speedlight sync mode selector to REAR.
-4 Red-eye reduction In this mode (available only with SB-80DX, SB-28DX, SB-28, SB-27, and SB-26), a red-eye reduction pre-flash lights for approximately one second before the main flash, causing the pupils in your subjects' eyes to contract and reducing the "red-eye" effect a flash can sometimes cause.
-Fed-eye reduction with slow sync This mode combines red-eye reduction with slow sync (avail- able only with SB-80DX, SB-28DX, SB-28, SB-27, and SB-26).
+Red-eye reduction In this mode (available only with SB-80DX, SB-28DX, SB-28, SB-27, and SB-26), a red-eye reduction pre-flash lights for approximately one second before the main flash, causing the pupils in your subjects' eyes to contract and reducing the "red-eye" effect a flash can sometimes cause.
+For the slow sync slow slow slow slow slow slow slow slow This mode combines red-eye reduction with slow sync (avail- able only with SB-80DX, SB-28DX, SB-28, SB-27, and SB-26).
 Set the exposure mode to programmed auto or aperture-pri- ority auto.